shapesmusic/Shapes-Basics-Draft/notes.md

-### Lesson 8 - Matching A Shape
+### Level 8 - Matching A Shape

 Learn to match a shape with a song on your own.

 **References**

-- 2009-10 lesson sketch - fitting songs with shapes
+- 2009-10 level sketch - fitting songs with shapes

 **Notes**